 • Double Your Energy Being Gluten-Free

 My whole life I’ve been a writer and storyteller.
 A curious and imaginative kid, storytelling started out quite innocently as a way to gain attention from family by turning what I thought was a ho-hum childhood into an exciting adventure.

-Entering my teenage years, my storytelling advanced from telling tall-tales into a way to bring attention to the people and things I cared about – a way to tell stories and teach others about interesting people, causes, and places in the world, and a way to capture and hold on to the best parts of my life.
+Entering my teenage years, my storytelling advanced from telling tall-tales into a way to bring attention to the people and things I cared about – a way to tell stories and teach others about interesting people, causes, places and things in the world, and a way to capture and hold on to the best parts of my life.

 During my professional career, I’ve had the opportunity to write all sorts of articles, copy, sales and fundraising materials.
 I’ve designed logos, advertising, and promotional pieces, illustrated a book, worked as an editor, public relations, and marketing professional, managed events, and even owned and published a regional magazine.
 I’ve been a nonprofit executive director, worked as a director of development and marketing, national sales and marketing director, and newspaper reporter.
 At the core of all this, I’ve been a writer and a storyteller.

 I’m probably best known for my years as editor and publisher of The Country Gazette Magazine (1992 – 2000), and for time spent as the executive director at the Fond du Lac County Historical Society (2015 – 2017).